jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 ## Mastic Gum vs Jawzrsize

 Before using mastic gum, I was using Jawzrsize.
 Jawzrcise is a rubber ball you put in your mouth and bite down on for reps.
-Compared to mastic gum it works, but it's not something you can do in public without looking like you have a rubber ball in your mouth.
+Compared to mastic gum it works, but it’s not something you can do in public without looking like you have a rubber ball in your mouth.

 It’s funny, I actually started using that tool to build a stronger chin for boxing.
-If you’ve ever heard anything about boxing, I'm sure you’ve heard the phrase “He’s got a good chin,” or a “weak chin.”
+If you’ve ever heard anything about boxing, I’m sure you’ve heard the phrase “He’s got a good chin,” or a “weak chin.”
 This alludes to how easy it is to knock you out.

 The Jawzrcise tool sits at the front of your mouth which works a different muscle group.
 This is called “incisor-based.”
 Because you chew mastic gum in the back of your mouth, you work different muscles.
 This creates “molar-based” training.